coolony/kiwi/README.md

 You may choose to use a standard cache instead, but be aware that this could easily lead to huge memory leaks if your nested templates are heavily dynamic.
 It is included for compatibility with jQuery templates / jqTpl, but you should probably not use it at all.
 * **Consider disabling `eachLoopCounters`**
-Kiwi adds counters to `each` loop, which allows you, for example, to access the current iteration count with `_eachLoop.counter`.
+Kiwi adds counters to `each` loop, which allows you, for example, to access the current iteration count with `$each.counter`.
 If you don't need this functionality, disabling it will slightly increase Kiwi's performance when using `each` loops.

 ## License